 This is one of those parts of the state where you can ski and fish.
 But winter can be a cold season.
 Fraser used to be called "the nation's icebox" - subzero temps are not uncommon in winter as the cold settles in the valley.
 The Fraser is often overlooked as anglers opt to fish in the Colorado, bigger is better?
 Well, not necessarily.
-The Fraser holds some big fish - wild rainbows, browns, and cutthroats.
+The Fraser holds some big fish - rainbows, browns, and brookies.
 For a change of pace, try this river for some smaller stream fishing.
 If you get bored, you can always drive a few miles further and fish the Colorado or other area creeks.

 |Flowing towards the canyon from Tabernash|

 The Fraser River starts near Berthoud Pass.
 As it runs north for its first 8 miles, it is on National Forest land and is publicly accessible.
 The river is narrow and shallow here, but worthy of fishing.

 From Winter Park to Fraser, the river can be accessed by the Fraser River Trail (hiking or mountain bikes), from USFS campgrounds, or road turnouts.
 The only exception is as the river flows through private land in the town of Winter Park.
 You can fish in the forested lands, or where the river starts into the valley, even right behind the Safeway in Fraser!
 Between Winter Park and Fraser, the trail and river go through the Cozens' Ranch Open Space.
 Here the river is accessible.
 Kids can fish at the Lion's Club ponds at the north end of the open space.